 “Paul entered the synagogue and spoke boldly there for three months, arguing persuasively about the kingdom of God.”
 (Acts 19:8)

 We can thus understand why the people screamed that the early Christians “have caused trouble all over the world” (Acts 17:6).
 The Bible is not an ecumenical book.
-It warns us against false beliefs, false teachers, and false churches, and its our responsibility to expose and reprove them.
-Christians attacking us for not respecting false religions need to discard their man-made philosophy and start studying their Bibles to obey it.
+It warns us against false beliefs, false teachers, and false churches, and it’s our responsibility to expose and reprove them.
+Christians attacking us for not respecting false religions need to get off their soap box and start studying their Bibles to obey it.